Apps can unfortunately go wrong some times with a 'bug'. If or when that happens, we want to squash that pesky bug as soon as we can.

 We cannot give any legal interpretations of the licence (*we are not lawyers*), but we hope the pointer helps.
 At the end of the day, you would need to comply with all the terms of the licenses and have a valid licenced version.
 If you do feel you need an interpretation you would need to ask a lawyer.

 Of course not (but please note that Educational versions may not be used for commercial or business purposes)!
-However, please do ensure you comply with the licence terms for any Tiklpak and/or 3rd party content you use in your recordings.
+However, please do ensure you comply with the licence terms for any Intermorphic Pak and/or 3rd party content you use in your recordings.

-Yes, you can use Mixtikl and Noatikl in live performance, provided you are doing the performance (i.e. you are present and interacting with the software) and you have a valid licenced version.
-We have some specific wording to cater for that, generally under Clause 3.5 (the same wording in all Mixtikl and Noatikl licences), e.g from the Mixtikl for Windows EULA.
+Yes, you can use our apps in live performances, provided you are doing the performance (i.e. you are present and interacting with the software) and you have a valid licenced version or active subscription.
+We have some specific wording to cater for that, generally under Clause 3.5 (see the EULA).

 "You may NOT use the Software for any public performance, live broadcast or time delayed live broadcast unless you have purchased a valid licence to use the Software and, where you are not present and interacting with the Software and the Software is being used for commercial purposes, you have also purchased the additional valid relevant performance licences."